Sector14/acorn-electron-core/sdcard/readme.txt

 # Virtual Cassette Interface

+## UEF Format

+The UEF file format is the most common means of archiving Electron (and BBC) tapes and is directly supported by the Replay in uncompressed form.

+Whilst a program may have the .uef extension, it may be gzip compressed and should be renamed to .uef.gz and decompressed by gunzip (Linux) or 7-zip on Windows before the resulting .uef file is transfered to your SD card.

-## File format
+## RAW Format

-The current cassette interface is a temporary method to allow loading of a raw file off of an SD card.
-There is no support for ffwd/rwnd or feedback on the current tape position.
-You can "reset" the tape to the beginning by ejecting the tape and inserting again via the menu.
-Further improvements are planned once the core is fully functional.

-The only supported tape file format at this time is "raw".
+In addition to UEF, the core continues to support the older raw format with the file extension ".raw".
 Such a file can be created by extracting the tape data from a UEF file including start/stop bits.
 A python uef2raw.py script will do this for you and can be found in the SVN sw/tools/acorn folder.

 Usage:

   python uef2raw.py <input_file.uef> <output_file.raw>

-Note: It's advisable to mark these raw files as READ ONLY once transferred to the SD card.
+"raw" was used prior to the Firmware support for uef and should no longer be needed.

 ## Loading

-From the "Virtual Tape" OSD menu, select tape "1 (raw)" and choose a raw file (prepared as above).
+From the "Virtual Tape" OSD menu, select tape "1" and choose a uef or raw file (prepared as above).
 Switch to the "Cassette Player" menu and switch "Play" to ON.
-The core implements motor control so the tape will not being playing until a the Electron enables the motor.
+The core implements motor control so the tape will not begin playing until the Electron enables the motor.

 Load the program/app/game as normal by issuing